 2.4.1.
-Coupling: In mitochondrial electron transfer, vectorial transmembrane proton flux is coupled through the redox proton pumps CI, CIII and CIV to the catabolic flux of scalar reactions, collectively measured as O_2 flux, J{kO_2} (Figure 2).
+Coupling: In mitochondrial electron transfer, vectorial transmembrane proton flux is coupled through the redox proton pumps CI, CIII and CIV to the catabolic flux of scalar reactions, collectively measured as O_2 flux, J{KO_2} (Figure 2).
 Thus mitochondria are elementary components of energy transformation.
 Energy is a conserved quantity and cannot be lost or produced in any internal process (First Law of Thermodynamics).
 Open and closed systems can gain or lose energy only by external fluxes-by exchange with the environment.
 Therefore, energy can neither be produced by mitochondria, nor is there any internal process without energy conservation.
 Exergy or Gibbs energy ('free energy') is the part of energy that can potentially be transformed into work under conditions of constant temperature and pressure.
-Coupling is the interaction of an exergonic process (spontaneous, negative exergy change) with an endergonic process (positive exergy change) in energy transformations which conserve part of the exergy change.
-Exergy is not completely conserved, however, except at the limit of 100% efficiency of energy transformation in a coupled process.
-The exergy or Gibbs energy change that is not conserved by copling is irreversibly lost or dissipated, and is accounted for as the entropy change of the surroundings and the system, multiplied by the temperature of the irreversible process.
+Coupling is the interaction of an exergonic process (spontaneous, negative exergy change) with an endergonic process (positive exergy change) in energy transformations which conserve part of the exergy that would be irreversibly lost or dissipated in an uncoupled process.